Filter by Category:

 Reverse—When students come across an unfamiliar word, encourage them to reverse their reading direction and reread the 1-2 sentences that precede the word.
 Going back over the sentence or sentences right before the word can offer some clues as to what it might mean.

 Fast forward—In the same way, as students see a word they’re not sure of, instruct them to then read beyond it for a sentence or two to see if they can figure out what might make sense.

 Now define “clues.”
 Within the 2-4 sentences of context near the unfamiliar word, students need to be looking for clues as to its meaning.
 Authors often embed definitions and explanations within the surrounding words and sentences.
 This can look a variety of ways:

-- Restating the word in a simpler way.
+- Sometimes an author will restate the word in a simpler way.

-- Providing an explanation before or after a term.
+- Explanations can come before or after the term.

 Print and share this downloadable handout with your students.
 Discuss these common strategies and review the excerpts included from informational texts.
 Teach your students to read around unfamiliar words to better learn their meanings.